nationalcptc-teamtools/University-of-Texas-Austin/burokrat/README.md

     * Specify relative width like `0.5\textwidth` or can specify absolute width with `1in` or `1cm` etc
     * Image file should just be the file name (don't include the directory)
     * Can use `\ref{fig:<image file>}` to get figure number to reference image

+## Top 3 Things That Will Prevent Your Report From Compiling
+* Your images are not properly mounted/copied over to the images folder.
+* Your name is Brendan